Internal and external link health

 What we look for

-- Broken internal links — sampled internal hrefs whose targets return error statuses.
+- Broken internal links — sampled internal hrefs whose targets return error statuses (4xx/5xx), excluding HTTP 403.

-- Broken external links — sampled external hrefs that fail.
+- Broken external links — sampled external hrefs that fail (4xx/5xx or request failures), excluding HTTP 403.

-- Redirecting external links — outbound links that chain through redirects.
+- Redirecting external links — outbound links whose first hop returns HTTP 301 or 308.

 - No internal links — body content passes a length gate but no internal links were found in HTML.